Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./README.md

 ### Source Files and Metadata Files

-#### The Landing Zone folder contains a subfolder named Dataset, which houses all the CSV files that are set to be processed.
-Additionally, the Landing Zone folder includes another subfolder called Metadata, where metadata corresponding to each CSV file in the Dataset is stored.
+The **Landing Zone** folder consists of:
+- **Dataset Folder**: Contains all CSV files set to be processed.
+- **Metadata Folder**: Holds metadata files defining the expected data structure.
+- **Output Folder**: It contains all the log files of the processed CSV files.

 ![AltText](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Sources%20Files%20and%20Metadata.png)

-#### The Landing Zone folder contains a subfolder named Metadata, which describes the CSV file format used for validating the CSV files in the subsequent stages of the pipeline.
-For example, the solution includes a table called Product, which consists of the following columns: Product ID, Product Name, Category, Sub-Category, and Price.
-In the format definition file Product_meta, there is a row for each column of the Product table that provides details such as the column name, column data type, and whether it serves as a primary key.
+The **Landing Zone folder** contains a subfolder named Metadata, which describes the CSV file format used for validating the CSV files in the subsequent stages of the pipeline.
+For example, the solution includes a table called Product, which consists of the following columns: **Product ID, Product Name, Category, Sub-Category, and Price** .
+In the format definition file Product_metadata, there is a row for each column of the Product table that provides details such as the column name, column data type, and whether it serves as a primary key.
 This metadata file is later utilized in the Spark Notebook to ensure that incoming files conform to this specified format.

 ![AltText](https://github.com/Jignesh3006/Validate-CSV-files-prior-to-ingestion-in-Microsoft-Fabric-Data-Factory-Pipelines./blob/main/Images/Metadata%20file%20Format.png)